 504’s body suffered severe scorch damage on the door side on 23rd March 1978 when a vandal’s fire destroyed just-restored GNR K15 Open Third carriage 176 and severely damaged two operational Bredin corridor Thirds, 1327 and 1328.

-Things began to look up for our goods vehicles in 2006 when the youth team, led by Mark Kennedy, began restoring GNR(I) 20-ton Brake Van 81 which had also suffered scorch damage in the March 1978 fire.
+Things began to look up for our goods vehicles in 2006 when the youth team began restoring GNR(I) 20-ton Brake Van 81 which had also suffered scorch damage in the March 1978 fire.
 81 soon acquired the nickname “Ivan” and went on to win the Heritage Railway Association’s Best Wagon award for 2009.

 The huge developments of our facilities at Whitehead and creation of our museum were funded by many sponsors, principally the Heritage Lottery Fund which was keen that we had projects across a wide spectrum of railway life.
 So, as well as new buildings, enhanced public facilities and views ‘behind the scenes’, we had to deliver a lot of interpretation of our workshops and our exhibits which included wagons.